IMF: No transactions with Venezuela while leadership in doubt

 Maduro, who is backed by Russia and China, is under increasing pressure as the economy implodes and the exodus of Venezuelans continues amid a worsening humanitarian crisis.

-The IMF has previously said it is awaiting a decision by its members on recognition of a government in Caracas, which would take a majority of the voting shares on the fund's executive board.
+The IMF has previously said it is awaiting a decision by its members on recognition of a government in Caracas, which would take a majority of the voting shares in the fund, although the issue would not necessarily be decided by a formal vote.

+The United States holds the biggest share of IMF votes, at 16.5 percent, giving it veto power over most decisions.

 Nor would either leader be able to enter negotiations with the IMF for an aid program.